PhotoboothProject/photobooth/docs/faq/index.md

     -   Key code which triggers printing: **define**

+### Remotebuzzer Hardware Button & LED feature using GPIO connected hardware

+GPIO support was removed in September 2025.
+With PiOS Bookworm the used sysfs became deprecated which makes the use impossible with its current implementation.

+You can still use the trigger via Socket.io or simple web requests (see below).

 ### Remote trigger using Socket.io

 The trigger server controls and coordinates sending commands via socket.io to the photobooth client.
 Next to a hardware button, any socket.io client can connect to the trigger server over the network, and send a trigger command.
 This gives full flexibility to integrate other backend systems for trigger signals.